- Hits: 4370 4370

 Submission Guidelines: Articles, Graphics, Photographs

-- If you plan to submit a photo or a graphic for an article, please do not embed the image in the article.
-It can make layout more time consuming.
-Simply attach the image to your email when you send your article to Carol.
-Regarding image use, please refer to our policy clarifications below about images of minors (those under the age of 18) and copyright permission.
+- If you plan to submit a photo or graphic with your article, simply attach the graphic to your email along with your article.
+It is easier for us if the image is not embedded in the document.
+Regarding image use, please refer to our policy clarifications below about images of minors (those under the age of 18) and reuse permission.

 - Images may be .jpg/.jpeg, .pdf, or .png.